Linguist, specialized in American English and psycholinguistics; inventor of Language Mapping, a generative grammar; author and translator.

 — Thomas Paine, Common Sense

-Modern toolbox repertoires do convince that notions as electronic harassment would necessarily belong with illusions.
-Use of microwave technologies on people is not regulated by Polish law actually at all.
-Barrie Trower worked for British intelligence.
-He talks about micro-wave use on human targets.
-I have translated some of this account into Polish and subtitled an excerpt, I believe fair use and practice: Technologie mikrofalowe (videopress.com)
+Modern toolbox repertoires may use microwave technologies.
+Barrie Trower talks about microwave uses on human targets.
+I have translated some of his account into Polish and subtitled an excerpt, I believe fair use and practice.

 This article entire is available in Polish.

 ■ Republika z przyrządami — TERESA PELKA IN POLISH